ioreka/uncommonplace/Battlestar Galactica.md

-when you think you love somebody, you love them. that's what love is. thoughts. #bill-adama
+when you think you love somebody, you love them. that's what love is. thoughts.
+#love #relationships #cognition
+#bill-adama